 3. Use a contemporary color on your walls

 Green rooms are said to evoke feelings of balance and good fortune.
-It comes to life with plenty of natural light but can also work well with small bathroom ideas.
+This color comes to life with plenty of natural light but can also work well with small bathroom ideas.

 More often than not, tiles are a top choice for modern bathrooms of all shapes and sizes.
 They're perfect for a busy family bathroom, as well as a low maintenance powder room.

-Team colorful porcelain tiles with elements of marble and metallics for a truly on-trend scheme that will completely modernize your space.
+Colorful porcelain bathroom tile ideas teamed with elements of marble and metallics will create a truly on-trend scheme that will completely modernize your space.